Cycling kits these days don’t come cheap. In some cases, they can easily cost you $300 or more.

 The most important thing to keep in mind is NOT to spin and tumble dry your kits.
 Period.
 If you’re in a rush, use the air dry mode in the tumble drier instead.

-Instead, you’ll want to hang them to dry in an area that’s well ventilated.
+The ideal way of drying your cycling kits is to hang dry in an area that’s well ventilated.

 Have them dried from inside out.

 For some brands, the sun might bleach out the colors after prolonged UV exposure.
 The kit has spent a lot time under the sun while you’re riding, so try to minimise the sun exposure time when drying them.